SineadGalbraith/Internet-Applications/README.md

 # Internet-Applications

-Labs and Assignments for the CSU44000 - Internet Applications Module @ TCD.
+Coding Labs and Assignments for the CSU44000 - Internet Applications Module @ TCD.

 ## Assignments